phenixdigital/phoenix_storybook/guides/color_modes.md

 };
 ```

-A custom dark class can be used like this:
+To use a custom dark class, modify the configuration like this:

 ```js
 module.exports = {